Hard Rock Hotel & Casino Atlantic City: 2014 bankruptcy and closure

 In February 2016, Trump Entertainment Resorts exited bankruptcy and became a subsidiary of Icahn Enterprises.
-The casino retained the name "Trump Taj Mahal", though Donald Trump no longer held any ownership stake.
+The casino retained the name "Trump Taj Mahal," though Donald Trump no longer held any ownership stake.
 In April, another Icahn affiliate, Tropicana Entertainment, took over the property under a management agreement.
 Icahn also stated he would withhold a planned $100-million investment into the property if New Jersey approved casinos in the northern region of the state.

-On Monday, October 10, 2016, the Trump Taj Mahal Hotel and Casino was shut down.
-After the closing on that date, one UNITE HERE's leader raised the possibility that the casino would remain closed over the winter but will reopen in Spring 2017 as a non-union facility, an attempt that he said would try to prompt a union boycott.
-On March 1, 2017, Hard Rock International announced plans to spend $300 million to purchase the resort and renovate it.
-It re-opened as the Hard Rock Hotel & Casino Atlantic City on June 27, 2018.
+On October 10, 2016, the Trump Taj Mahal Hotel and Casino officially closed its doors amidst chaos of casino workers on strike.
+After the closing on that date, one UNITE HERE's leader raised the possibility that the casino would remain closed over the winter but will reopen in the spring of 2017 as a non-union facility, an attempt that he said would try to prompt a union boycott.